Skip to main content

 Party Drink Calculator

 Every parent either buys way too many juice boxes or runs out of water mid-party.
 This calculator gives you the exact drink count — water, juice, soda, and adult drinks — so you buy what you need and nothing more.
-Based on data from 10,000+ parties.
+Based on party planning industry data.

 0.5